-In The Language Instinct, Peter Pinker says he never met anyone who wasn’t in his topic of passion.
+In The Language Instinct, Peter Pinker says he never met anyone who wasn’t fascinated by his topic of passion.
 I cannot admit as much.
 Passive indifference begot active antagonism the moment I interrupted routine patter with Learner’s discontent.

 I have a genius for stirring ire.
-I speak the same truth to absolute power and to feeble apathy, defying each of them in turn.
+I speak the same truth to absolute power and to pathetic apathy, defying each of them in turn.
 Sexual harassment would not have triggered such bitter confrontations.
-My wife Linda suggested it was not so much what I said that bought me trouble, but how I said it.
+My wife Linda suggested it was not so much what I said that bought me trouble but how I said it.
 Perhaps.
-This work would never have appeared without her heartfelt support if at times bemused.
+This work would never have seen the light of day without her heartfelt support if at times bemused.
 Ah, my beloved manuscript widow!

 I’m proud of my family and friends: Learner role models all.
-Many others furthered this work in their own unique way, even if without knowing.
+Many other people furthered this work in their own way, even if without knowing it.

-I owe special thanks to the foreign volunteers and kibbutznikim (Israeli collective farmers) at Kibbutzim Evron and Dorot.
-And to our Palestinian hosts, whose birthright is Peace.
-To our distant ancestors from those ancient domains: Hominids, Pagans, Jews, Christians, Muslims and all those in between: the ultimate survivors of God’s wrath.
+I owe special thanks to the foreign volunteers and kibbutznikim (Israeli collective farmers) of Kibbutzim Evron and Dorot.
+And to our Palestinian hosts whose birthright is Peace.
+To distant ancestors from those ancient domains: Hominids, Pagans, Jews, Christians, Muslims and all those in between: the ultimate survivors of God’s wrath.

 The Americas – North, South and Central – form a triad necklace.
-Similarly, Israel and its neighbors form a precious gem necklace of great promise – split up so far – a promise that stretches and flows miraculously beyond their borders, in intimate contact with other civilizations.
-Each is packed with wisdom, regardless of provenance and tongue, that should be harmonizing the choral mass of world peace.
+Likewise, Israel and its neighbors form a necklace of precious gems of great promise – broken apart so far – a promise that stretches and flows miraculously beyond their borders, in intimate contact with civilizations elsewhere.
+Each packed with wisdom, regardless of its provenance and tongue, that should be harmonizing the choral mass of world peace.

-I’ve been given many gifts: Plutarch’s passion, Voltaire’s star-field enlightenment, Ursula Le Guin’s The Dispossessed, John Brunner’s Stand on Zanzibar and The Sheep Look Up, the Dupuy Brothers’ Encyclopedia of Military History, Carroll Quigley’s Weapon Systems & Political Stability, and Mortimer Adler’s How to Think about War and Peace.
+I’ve received many gifts: Plutarch’s passion, Voltaire’s star-field enlightenment, Ursula Le Guin’s The Dispossessed, John Brunner’s Stand on Zanzibar and The Sheep Look Up, the Dupuy Brothers’ Encyclopedia of Military History, Carroll Quigley’s Weapon Systems & Political Stability, and Mortimer Adler’s How to Think about War and Peace.

 My thanks to Lewis Dartnell for his book, The Knowledge: How to Rebuild our World from Scratch, The Penguin Press, New York, NY, 2014.
-And elegant and compact work filled with hope and despair, packed with solid, vital instructions.
+An elegant and compact work filled with hope and despair, packed with solid, vital instructions.
 A must-read for every thoughtful Learner.
-Notwithstanding that a categorical veto of his counsel is written into the end of the Learner chapter “Is Ecology Constitutional?”
+Notwithstanding that a categorical veto of his counsel is written at the end of the Learner chapter “Is Ecology Constitutional?”

 I used to draw sanity supplements from The Nation magazine.
-I had to give it up eventually, thanks to its galling rejection of my project, or any other of significant transformation for that matter.
+I had to give it up eventually, thanks to its galling rejection of my project or of any other significant transformation for that matter.
 Like other American “liberals,” its editors whine endlessly about things they refuse to change.
 They and their peers in The Progressive, Dissent, Z, Harpers, Utne Reader, Mother Jones and other Anglo-Saxon periodicals that dare call themselves Leftist or Progressive despite their stuffy, middle-of-the-road fainéantise (faynayonteez, “best do nothing”).
-Insofar things get worse, they whine about more and more tragedies and scandals in print while matching numbers of horror-struck subscribers pay them to whine.
+As things worsen, they whine about more and more tragedies and scandals in print while matching numbers of horror-struck subscribers pay them to whine.
 Yeah!
-If things improved significantly, their “don’t-touch-it!” style critique would go out of business.
+If things improved significantly, their “don’t-touch-it!” critique would go out of business.
 In the long run, their forum of meddlesome meliorists and atomistic progressives winds up rubber-stamping the worst carnage.

 Take your pick.

-The principal difference between them is that Democrats have trouble telling the difference between good and bad policies, while Republicans, between bad policies and illegal ones.
-Bipartisanship is achieved when they agree on policies akimbo between bad and illegal.
+The main difference between them is that Democrats have trouble telling the difference between good and bad policies, while Republicans, between bad policies and illegal ones.
+Bipartisanship is achieved when they agree on policies akimbo between bad ones and illegal ones.

-The editorial formula of The Nation (if there ever was one; it remains carefully obscure) entails the perpetual fumble of the initiative in favor of the reactionaries.
-Handover, period.
-America’s political quagmire bears out my conclusion.
-So-called Progressives are more to blame for the sewage backflow of American politics, than the reactionaries themselves.
+The editorial formula of The Nation (if there ever was one; it remains carefully obscure) entails the perpetual fumbling of the initiative in favor of the reactionaries.
+Handover, rather.
+Our political quagmire bears out this conclusion.
+So-called Progressives are more to blame for the sewage backflow of American politics than the reactionaries themselves.
 We could easily dismiss those stupid, stupid reactionaries; but the subtle monopoly and sabotage of progressive ideals by “liberal leadership” is a paralytic of fearsome potency.